lscreativetechnologies/DevicePolicyManager-DPM-Kotlin-/README.md

+© 2025 LS Creative Technologies.
+All rights reserved.
+LS Creative Technologies is your strategic partner in innovation, offering technology solutions that enhance performance, streamline operations, and support long-term success.

 # DevicePolicyManager-DPM-Kotlin-
 In Kotlin, DevicePolicyManager gives you advanced control over a device—such as enforcing password rules, locking the device, wiping data, restricting features, or enabling kiosk mode (single-app usage).